AnotherSamWilson/miceforest/README.md

 `miceforest` can make use of a procedure called predictive mean matching (PMM) to select which values are imputed.
-PMM involves selecting a datapoint from the original, nonmissing data which has a predicted value close to the predicted value of the missing sample.
-The closest N (`mean_match_candidates` parameter) values are chosen as candidates, from which a value is chosen at random.
+PMM involves selecting a datapoint from the original, nonmissing data (candidates) which has a predicted value close to the predicted value of the missing sample (bachelors).
+The closest N (`mean_match_candidates` parameter) values are selected, from which a value is chosen at random.
 This can be specified on a column-by-column basis.
 Going into more detail from our example above, we see how this works in practice:

 <img src="https://raw.githubusercontent.com/AnotherSamWilson/miceforest/master/examples/PMM.png" style="display: block; margin: auto;" />